 The Site Master is a field portable unit operating in the rigors of the test environment.
-An Open-Short-Load (OSL) or Open-Short-Load-Through (OSLT) calibration should be performed prior to making a measurement in the field.
-A built-in temperature sensor in the Site Master advises the user, via an icon located on the right side of the LCD screen, that the internal temperature has exceeded a safety window, and the user is advised to perform another OSL or OSLT calibration in order to maintain the integrity of the measurement.
+An Open-Short-Load (OSL) calibration should be performed prior to making a measurement in the field.
+A built-in temperature sensor in the Site Master advises the user, via an icon located on the right side of the LCD screen, that the internal temperature has exceeded a safety window, and the user is advised to perform another OSL calibration in order to maintain the integrity of the measurement.